damodog/Webpack4-boilerplate/README.md

 # Webpack boilerplate

 ## Summary
-Bit of a playground to try to create a boilerplate using Webpack and pug as the template engine.
+Bit of a playground to create a boilerplate using Webpack and pug as the template engine.
 Npm tasks are:

-`npm start' - Watch task for compiling sass, js (using Babel) and firing up local server `npm run build` - Build task which minifies css and js and added cache busting hash ID to file names
+`npm start` - Watch task for compiling sass, js (using Babel) and firing up local server `npm run build` - Build task which minifies css and js and added cache busting hash ID to file names

 ## Notes on creation